flflima/javalin-swagger/README.md

 # JavalinSwagger

-### Simple example of Javalin integration with Swagger using kotlin
+### Simple example of Javalin integration with Swagger using Kotlin

 This approach uses [Swagger 2.X Annotations](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Annotations) to generate a api specification.